sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 #### 9.1.
 Warm Reboot

-Warm reboot process remains unchanged.
 With BGP Graceful Restart, peers are keeping advertised routes in the FIB while the switch restarts.
-When fpmsyncd reaches *reconciled* state it must send RTM_NEWROUTE for all prefixes that were restored previously from APPL_DB since they are already in the ASIC.
+When fpmsyncd is about to set *reconciled* state it must send RTM_NEWROUTE for all prefixes that were restored previously from APPL_DB since they are already in the ASIC.
+Once all existing routes are pushed to zebra a comparison logic will finish the warm reboot process and fpmsyncd will continue in a normal operational mode.

 #### 9.2.
 Fast Reboot